 What is Cactus Soil?

-Cactus soil, or cactus mix as it is sometimes referred to, is a blend of mainly inorganic materials such as sand, gravel, pumice, and/or perlite that is ideal for planting cacti and succulents thanks to its superior drainage.
+Cactus soil, or cactus mix as it is sometimes referred to, is a blend of mainly inorganic materials such as sand, gravel, pumice, and/or perlite that is ideal for growing cacti and succulents thanks to its superior drainage.

 Why is Cactus Soil Beneficial?

 Cactus soil is beneficial for growing cacti because it mimics the native environment in which these desert plants are accustomed to growing.
 Cacti have shallow, delicate root systems that will not thrive in potting mediums that are overly dense.
-They are also drought-tolerant and easily susceptible to root rot, meaning they won’t grow well in soil that is high in organic matter and holds excess moisture.
+Cacti are also drought-tolerant and easily susceptible to root rot, meaning they won’t grow well in soil that is high in organic matter and holds excess moisture.
 Cactus soil mixes address all of these unique needs and are formulated specifically to help cacti do well when grown indoors.

 There are several key differences between cactus soil and regular potting soil or potting mix.